Teaching Arabic Language

 Dates and sessions

-Sessions are 11am to 4pm with a one hour break.
+Face to face sessions are from 11am to 4pm with a one-hour break.

 Entry requirements

-This is a continuing professional development module for practising teachers of Arabic.
+This is a continuing professional development module for practising teachers of Arabic in schools in the UK.
 You need to have some experience in teaching Arabic as a foreign and/or community heritage language and fluency in English to be able to access study at foundation level.

 Fees, funding and scholarship